-Nowadays, organizations address a high volume of incidents everyday.
+Nowadays, organizations address a high volume of incidents every day.
 With so much happening, responders can be overwhelmed by the volume of incidents and may end up de-prioritizing certain important incidents.
-Hence, it is important to have an efficient on-call scheduling and escalation process in place.
-In this blog, we will explore how Round Robin Escalations can help distribute on-call load and set up efficient on-call schedules.
+Hence, it is important to have an efficient On-Call scheduling and escalation process in place.
+In this blog, we will explore how Round Robin Escalations can help distribute on-call load and set up efficient On-Call schedules.

 On-call schedules ensure that there’s someone available 24/7 to fix or escalate any arising issues.
-Using an on-call schedule helps keep things running smoothly.
+Using an On-Call schedule helps keep things running smoothly.
 These on-call responders can be anyone, from doctors required to respond to emergencies, to IT and software engineering staff needed to fix service outages or significant bugs.

 Ideally, you would want on-call responders to fix incidents as soon as they arrive.
 Of course, real-world scenarios are not that straightforward.
 At times, you need multiple people with specialized skills and knowledge to resolve incidents.
-Hence, organizations with multiple responders require a process that considers multiple parameters and escalates incidents to right responders for a speedy response.
+Hence, organizations with multiple responders require a process that considers multiple parameters and escalates incidents to the right responders for a speedy response.